salihigde/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Provide an example of a distortion-corrected image.

-After calling calibrateCamera function I get back the calibration matrix and the distortion coefficients and save it as a pickle file to use it for undistorting the test images.
+After calling `cv2.calibrateCamera()` function I get back the calibration matrix and the distortion coefficients and save it as a pickle file to use it for undistorting the test images.
 For undistorting an image I call `cv2.undistort` function at line 49 (inside `img-video-generation.py`) in my `thresholded_img_pipeline` function.

 One of the undistorted image can be found below.
 ![alt text][image_undistorted]